privacybydesign/irma-documentation/yivi-docs/docs/schemes.md

 The [Privacy by Design Foundation](https://privacybydesign.foundation/), which develops IRMA and issues a basic set of attributes, is the scheme manager of these two schemes.
 New issuers wishing to issue attributes under the `pbdf` scheme, or existing issuers wishing to issue new credential types, can [ask](https://yivi.app/for_developers/) the Foundation to be included in these schemes.
 For more information on this process, see the [issuer documentation page](issuer.md).

-These two schemes are hardcoded into the [Yivi app](yivi-app.md), and if an [`irma`](irma-cli.md) subcommand that requires schemes is run for the first time, these two schemes are downloaded to a default location on disk (`~/.local/share/irma/irma_configuration` on Linux/macOS).
-It is always possible to use other schemes in conjunction with these two, or without them, either by making a custom build of the Yivi app, or by passing the appropriate options to the `irma` subcommands (see the `--help` messages).
+These two schemes are hardcoded into the [Yivi app](yivi-app.md), and if an [`yivi irma`](yivi-cli.md) subcommand that requires schemes is run for the first time, these two schemes are downloaded to a default location on disk (`~/.local/share/irma/irma_configuration` on Linux/macOS).
+It is always possible to use other schemes in conjunction with these two, or without them, either by making a custom build of the Yivi app, or by passing the appropriate options to the `yivi irma` subcommands (see the `--help` messages).

-## Updating and signing schemes with `irma`
+## Updating and signing schemes with `yivi irma`

-The following `irma scheme` subcommands from the [`irma`](irma-cli.md) command line tool act on IRMA schemes:
+The following `yivi irma scheme` subcommands from the [`yivi irma`](yivi-cli.md) command line tool act on IRMA schemes:

 * `download`: Download a scheme from its remote URL
 * `issuer`: Manage IRMA issuers within an IRMA scheme